neutron-org/neutron/x/tokenfactory/README.md

 # Token Factory (by Osmosis Labs)

 > This module was taken from Osmosis chain codebase (commit: https://github.com/osmosis-labs/osmosis/commit/9e178a631f91ffc91c51f3665ed915c9f15e1807).
-The reason of this action was to adopt module and tests to our codebase because it was not possible to import it without code modification
+The reason for this action was to adopt module and tests to our codebase because it was not possible to import it without code modification
 > that was made by Osmosis team to the original Cosmos SDK.
 These changes made it not possible (without deep modifications of the whole code) to import module to our code.
 > Also support of the creation fee was removed at the moment because we do not have community pool in the Neutron.